mennaAyman/Detecting_Forbidden_Items/xml to csv/readme.md

 The imported data could be used in several ways such as producing visualizations, descriptive statistics, predictive modeling, or simply for cleaning and preprocessing.

-The csv file in our project should look like that:
+The csv file in our project should look like this:

 ![](https://github.com/mennaAyman/Detecting_Forbidden_Items/blob/master/xml%20to%20csv/csv.png)